Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 • He who knows does not speak.
 The one who speaks does not know.

-• If the people are not afraid of death, then why frighten them with death?
+• If people are not afraid of death, then why frighten them with death?

-• Who wages war for the sake of philanthropy will defeat his enemies.
+• He who wages war for the sake of humanity will defeat his enemies.

 • Be attentive to your thoughts - they are the beginning of actions.